.

 3. You can harvest the bean caviar for use in other desserts.

 4. Flexibility to experiment with different beans and different spirits.
-Commercial extracts are usually limited to one type of bean and most use a very cheap vodka or rum.
+Commercial extracts are usually limited to only two types of beans (V.planifolia & V.tahitensis) and most use a very cheap vodka or rum.

 5. You can make specialty extracts that include cinnamon, cacao, coffee, cloves, fruit, herbs, nuts and much, much more at home that you cannot buy in a store.